skirtles-code/vue-examples/docs/patterns/global-properties.md

 This flips the dependency.
 Rather than having a value injected from outside, the dependency is an explicit import from a specific location.
 The gain in explicitness comes with a small loss in the reusability of the component.

 ES modules also work well outside of Vue components.
-For the `axios` example, it's common to need the same `axios` instance in Vuex actions.
+For the `axios` example, it's common to need the same `axios` instance in Pinia actions.
 While there are other ways that can be achieved, using an ES module is the most widely used in real applications.

-## Sharing state using Pinia or Vuex
+## Sharing state using Pinia

 It can also be useful to share state globally.
 We could just use ES modules and Vue's Reactivity APIs to implement shared state ourselves: